omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 * [Conclusion](#conclusion)

 ### Introduction
-In this lab we will make our own Virtual Data Center Service using Bluvalt Cloud.
+In this lab we will make our own Virtual Data Center Service using Bluvalt Cloud and we will deploy Ubuntu on our virtual instance.

 ## Prerequisites